Nocturna Artificialia

 Nocturna Artificialia is the first credited film directed and produced by the Brothers Quay, Timothy and Stephen.
-"This British fraternal directing team is known for their avant-garde puppet films."
+"This London-based American identical directing team is known for their avant-garde puppet films."
 Rather than dialog, this film uses shadows and music to create the dream-like state of the main character and his journey on a red tram at night.